flame-engine/flame/doc/components.md

 [examples directory](https://github.com/flame-engine/flame/tree/main/examples/lib/stories/parallax).

 ## ShapeComponents

-There exist three basic components that can be used if you want to draw geometrical shapes as components on the screen.
-Since the `ShapeComponent`s are `PositionComponent`s you can use effects on them.
+The `ShapeComponent` is a basic component that can be used if you want to draw geometrical shapes as components on the screen.
+Since the `ShapeComponent` is a `PositionComponent`s you can use effects on it.
 All `ShapeComponent`s take a `Paint` as an argument and then arguments to define the shape of the specific component, it also takes all the arguments that can be passed to the `PositionComponent`.

+There are three implementations of `ShapeComponent`, which are the following:

 ### CircleComponent
 A `CircleComponent` can be created only by defining its `radius`, but you most likely want to pass it